networktocode/ntc-netbox-plugin-onboarding/README.md

 ## Upgrades

-When a new release comes out it is best practice to initiated a migration of the database to account for any new migrations that may be needed to the DB.
-Execute a `python manage.py migrate`from the NetBox install `netbox/` directory.
+When a new release comes out it may be necessary to run a migration of the database to account for any changes in the data models used by this plugin.
+Execute the command `python3 manage.py migrate`from the NetBox install `netbox/` directory after updating the package.

 ## Usage